sbougon/typage/prd.md

 ## 1. Purpose

-The **Family Summer Expense Sharing App** (working title: **SummerSplit**) is a lightweight mobile‑first web application that enables five families to log, track, and fairly split common summer holiday expenses.
+The **Family Summer Expense Sharing App** (working title: **typageSplit**) is a lightweight mobile‑first web application that enables five families to log, track, and fairly split common summer holiday expenses.
 It targets casual, non‑technical users and must feel as simple as a shared spreadsheet—yet safer, faster, and nicer.

 ## 2. Goals & Success Metrics